DaveBenham/VenomModules/doc/Oscillators.md

 Polyphonic inputs with fewer channels use constant 0V for the missing channels.

+### Oversampling
+Normally aliasing is not an issue when sampling at LFO rates, or when generating random CV at any rate.
+So by default Venom Random does not use oversampling.
+But if sampling regular waveforms at audio rates then aliasing can dramatically degrade the quality of the sampled output.
+An "Oversample" context menu option is available where you can select oversample rates of 2x, 4x, 8x, 16x, or 32x.
+This allows for clean audio outputs, even if sampling at high audio rates.
+Only the internal clock is oversampled, and the Trig and Data inputs are up-sampled to the oversample rate.
+The other inputs are ***not*** up-sampled.
+All of the outputs are bandlimited before being down-sampled to the native sample rate.

+Oversampling is CPU intensive, so you should use the minimum oversample rate that gives good results.
+Typically oversample rates of 2x, 4x, or 8x are adequate.
+See [Anti-aliasing via oversampling](https://github.com/DaveBenham/VenomModules/blob/main/README.md#anti-aliasing-via-oversampling) for more information.

 ### RATE control
 Controls the rate of the internal clock that drives the sample and hold functionality.